Lologar1/QuickTP/README.md

-# QuickTP
+# ORE Utils
-QuickTP plugin for ORE
+This includes the QuickTP plugin (has the quicktp command and the redstone repeater command) Also has the AnaUtils plugin which I use to handle PersistentDataContainers